 In 1996, the mission had increased in membership to the point that it began looking for a permanent building.
 In 1997 the congregation voted to purchase a church building in Linthicum, MD.
 This church was built in 1911 by a Methodist congregation, and after that served as home to Baptist, Episcopalian, and Korean Pentecostal communities.
 Holy Cross parishioners virtually emptied the church, removing the building’s pews, carpeting, and electronic sound system.
 When the hardwood floors had been sanded and sealed, and a row of icons had been set up as an iconostasis, it began to look like an Orthodox Church.
 Now that the congregation had grown to more than 50 families, the Archdiocese recognized Holy Cross as no longer a "Mission" but a "Church."

 In time a parishioner crafted a mahogany altar and iconostasis.
 When the church building was consecrated by Bp BASIL of Wichita, on March 8, 1998, he placed in the upright cross beneath the altar a scroll listing the names of all church members, and relics of St. Andrew and St. Vincent the Deacon, then sealed with beeswax.
 He also gave us a relic of St. Blaise, which was to be sewn to the back of the antimens.
-Another parishioner, Carolyn Shuey, filled the iconostasis with icons.
-Most recently, parishioner Seraphim O’Keefe has been painting icons on the church’s interior walls were completed by Seraphim O’Keefe.
+Another parishioner, Carolyn Cundiff, filled the iconostasis with icons.
+The iconography throughout the church’s interior walls were completed by Seraphim O’Keefe.

 The church has continued to flourish and grow over the years.
 Four former members of Holy Cross have gone to seminary and been ordained priests: Fr.
 Gregory Czumak, Fr.
 Gregory Harrigle, Fr.
 Robert Miclean, and Fr.
 Stephen Mathewes.
 We have had been blessed with two deacons, Dn.
 Mark O'Dell and Dn.
 Peter Maris.
 It has also been a great help to have Fr.
 John Monto assigned to Holy Cross.